leolightburn/leolightburn.github.io/index.md

 ![Spectrograms](https://leolightburn.github.io/SpectrogramsMaskedSpeech.png)

 The neural network is trained in a supervised manner to estimate a target mask that we [proposed in earlier work](https://ieeexplore.ieee.org/document/7178938), that is based on the clean speech signal.
-The noisy speech is then converted into the time-frequency domain using the Short-Time Fourier Transform (STFT), and estimated mask is applied to the signal.
 Our [proposed approach to applying the mask](https://ieeexplore.ieee.org/document/7952238) involves using the mask to obtain a probability distribution on the clean speech and incorporating this as prior information into a [modified speech enhancer](https://ieeexplore.ieee.org/document/1001645).
-Finally, the enhanced speech is converted back into the time-domain.

 <div id="div_audio"></div>
 ## Audio examples